raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 - Thanks — Andy, Toad, Vachi, Jackson, Scratchminer, and those who waited patiently!

 # Changelog

+## Version 1.0.5
+### 09.15.2025

+- Added three new wallpapers!
+"Analog", "Flip Clock", and "Terminal"
+- Added "UV Index" and "Visibility" readings to The Fold™
+- Added "Smooth animations" option (defaults to 'on power')
+- Fixed potential crash when changing weather location
+- Fixed bug where "last quarter" moon phase text was not localized properly

 ## Version 1.0.2
 ### 08.20.2025